History

 On February 11, 2005 the 300,000th "OKA" mini-car leaves the final assembly at ZMA.

-The prospect of future manufacture of cars " OKA " is connected with installation in this minicar of Chinese power unit.
-This three-cylinder 1.0 Liter engine coupled with 5 speed transaxle meets the just enacted in Russia environmental regulation that requires all new vehicles sold in Russia to meet at the minimum the "EURO 2" emission standard.
+The prospect of future manufacture of cars " OKA" was connected with the installation of Chinese power unit.
+This three-cylinder 1.0 Liter engine coupled with 5 speed transaxle meet the just enacted in Russia environmental regulations that required all new vehicles sold in Russia to meet at the minimum the "EURO 2" emission standard.

-Such "EURO 2" version is already developed by SeAZ and now passed certification and operational tests.
+Such "EURO 2" version was developed by SeAZ and has passed Russian certification and operational tests.

-In September, 2006 the "OKA" mini-car production commenced at SeAZ with the Daihatsu licensed powertrain that is made in China by FAW.
+In September, 2006 the "OKA" mini-car production commenced at SeAZ with the Daihatsu licensed powertrain that was made in China by FAW.

 "OKA" mini-cars at KAZ in Naberezhnye Chelny

-Another small production still exists in Naberezhnye Chelny by KAZ, which utilizes power units manufactured by MeMZ in Ukraine.
-These are four-cylinder engines of 1.1 Liter and 1.3 Liter displacement mated to 4 speed manual shift transaxle.
-KAZ is also producing few vehicles for export to USA, which are imported by MIROX Corporation.
+Another small production still existed in Naberezhnye Chelny by KAZ, which utilized power units manufactured by MeMZ in Ukraine.
+These four-cylinder engines of 1.1 Liter and 1.3 Liter displacement were mated to 4 speed manual shift transaxle.
+KAZ also produced few vehicles for export to USA, as well as few "electromobiles" some of which were imported by MIROX Corporation to USA.

-In 2007 SeAZ will also custom produce few vehicles for MIROX Corporation that will be exported to USA.
+In 2007 SeAZ also custom produced few vehicles for MIROX Corporation that were exported to USA.